nova-model/nova-tutorial/episodes/04-MVVM-Design-Pattern.md

         self.update_view()

     ```
-**2. Updating our Fractal Class for pydantaic and MVVM (`src/nova/tutorial/models/fractal.py**
+**2. Updating our Fractal Class for pydantaic and MVVM (`src/nova/tutorial/models/fractal.py`):**

-*   **Adding new imports**: We need to add some imports for pydantic and working with base64 encondings to deal with the image.
+*   **Adding new imports**: We need to add some imports for pydantic and working with base64 encodings to deal with the image.

     ```python
     from base64 import b64encode